Quantization and quantum oscillations of the sublattice charge order in Dirac insulators: Hofstadter Butterfly Lattice Calculations

+From the analytical result in Eq.~\ref{33}, the spacing between successive plateaus is universal: it does not depend on the sublattice potential $\Delta$ and equals $N_s^{-1}$.
+Exact diagonalization confirms this prediction: a linear fit of $SCO$ plateau values across varying $\Delta$ and $N_s$ yields a slope consistent with the theoretical gap (see Fig.~\ref{fig:c_vs_delta}).
+Moreover, we confirm that the gap is independent of the sublattice potential $\Delta$, as shown in panel (b) of Fig.~\ref{fig:c_vs_delta}.

-In previous sections, we demonstrated and subsequently verified through lattice calculations that the Dirac spectrum leads to the quantization of SCO at intermediate fields.
-Since this is entirely a consequence of the Dirac spectrum, it is \textit{universal} across all Dirac materials.
-However, the Dirac spectrum disappears essentially if we increase the sublattice potential beyond the cutoff $\alpha$.
-Building on this observation, we investigate the behavior of $SCO$ as we increase the sublattice potential.
-We find that SCO is no longer quantized as we increase $\Delta$ so that it is no longer small compared to the UV cutoff $\alpha$ of the Dirac spectrum.
-Fig.~\ref{oscillations instead of plateau} illustrates that the plateaus become increasingly distorted as the sublattice potential increases compared to the Dirac UV cutoff $\alpha$.
-If we further increase the sublattice potential and exceed the cutoff energy scale, we ultimately obtain a smooth curve, see Fig.~\ref{smooth curve intermediate field}).
+To summarize the discussion above, we have demonstrated, and verified through explicit lattice calculations, that the Dirac spectrum gives rise to quantized SCO at intermediate magnetic fields.
+This quantization is a direct consequence of the Dirac spectrum and, therefore, is a universal feature across all Dirac materials.
+However, the validity of the Dirac description is restricted: once the sublattice potential $\Delta$ is increased beyond the UV cutoff $\alpha$, the Dirac spectrum effectively ceases to exist.

+Motivated by this observation, we systematically investigated the dependence of SCO on the sublattice potential.
+When $\Delta$ grows to values comparable to or larger than the cutoff $\alpha$, SCO is no longer quantized.
+This breakdown occurs because the Dirac approximation is invalid at these energy scales, and the behavior of the system can only be accurately captured using full lattice calculations, e.g., via exact diagonalization.
+As illustrated in Fig.~\ref{oscillations instead of plateau}, increasing $\Delta$ relative to $\alpha$ progressively distorts the quantized plateaus: the initially sharp steps become oscillatory and lose their robustness.
+Upon further increasing $\Delta$ beyond the cutoff scale, the plateau structure disappears entirely, and SCO evolves into a smooth, featureless curve, as shown in panel (d) of Fig.~\ref{8}.